-For purposes of tuition and financial aid, in-state residency, full-time enrollment, and part-time enrollment may be defined differently.
+For purposes of tuition and financial aid, in-state residency, full-time enrollment, and parttime enrollment may be defined differently.
 The application for out-of-state students to apply for in-state residency may be obtained from the Office of Financial Services.
-Students applying for financial assistance MUST clarify this with the Division of Graduate Studies and the Office of Financial Aid.
+Students applying for financial assistance MUST clarify this with the Graduate School and the Office of Financial Aid.